What Is Braille?

 you like him

-If written in Grade 2 braille, this same phrase would take only six cell spaces to write.
+If written in contracted braille, this same phrase would take only six cell spaces to write.
 This is because the letters y and l are also used for the whole words you and like respectively.
 Likewise, the word him is formed by combining the letters h and m.
 It would look like this:

 you like him